Vyral/brandon-montemayor/_posts/2020-07-27-what-should-i-avoid-as-a-homebuyer.md

 **1\.
 Don’t consolidate debt**.
 This might sound like a good idea, but if you’re thinking about getting into a new home and taking on more debt via a mortgage, this isn’t the best way to go.
 Before you consolidate your debt, check with us first.

 **2\.
 Don’t change jobs**.
 If you receive a promotion, get a new job in the same industry, or a new job with a reputable company, you’re probably fine.
 However, there is a laundry list of things that are required to make that transition go smoothly when it comes to your credit and income.
-You’re definitely going to have more paperwork to do if you change jobs while in the process of buying a home.
+You'll definitely have more paperwork to do if you change jobs while in the process of buying a home.

 **3\.
 Don’t change banks or move money between accounts**.
 Lenders are very specific about paper trails and where money is coming from.
 Strange activity throws things off and can cause a lot more paperwork and much more frustration down the line if it isn’t handled properly.